arommers/pipex/README.md

   Pipex ensures that all file descriptors are closed, and any resources used are properly released.
   It waits for the child process to complete its execution using the [waitpid()](https://www.geeksforgeeks.org/wait-system-call-c/) system call.

-*A little side node for the execution of the parsed commands.
-The commands themselves will be altered by trying to concatenate them with any of the possible paths in the PATHS environment value or the current directory.
+**A little side node for the execution of the parsed commands.
+The commands themselves will be altered by trying to concatenate them with any of the possible paths in the PATHS environment value or the current directory.*

-We then use [access()](https://linux.die.net/man/2/access) on the concatenated string to check whether the calling process can access the file pathname.
-If for example the parsed command is "wrongcmd" the operating system will check if there is a valid pathname to the cmd/executable that we want to execute.
-In case of "wrongcmd" it is highly unlikely that it will be succesful unless there actually is an executable that is literally named "wrongcmd"
+*We then use [access()](https://linux.die.net/man/2/access) on the concatenated string to check whether the calling process can access the file pathname.*
+*If for example the parsed command is "wrongcmd" the 'os' will check if there is a valid pathname to the cmd/executable that we want to execute.
+In case of "wrongcmd" it is highly unlikely that it will be succesful unless there actually is an executable that is literally named "wrongcmd"*

 ---